fennovj/azure-notes/dp_201_exam/05_sql_database.md

 There are two secnarios:

-- Vertical partitioning: There are two different databases with different schemas we want to cross-query
+- Vertical patterns: There are two different databases with different schemas we want to cross-query
-- Horizontal partitioning: There are horizontal partitions of the same schema.
+- Horizontal patterns: There are horizontal partitions of the same schema.

 Basically, an elastic query makes external data available in another sql table.
 There are some possibilities: